Stripe Overall Rating

 |PCI compliance fee:||None|

 Like Square, the company’s standard policies regarding fraud prevention and prohibited business activities appear to be cause for complaint among several merchants.
 Two specific problems have been consistently reported in the complaints shown below and on other consumer protection websites.
 In one scenario, merchants apply for processing with Stripe and are informed that they are approved and ready to go.
-After processing one or multiple transactions, these merchants find that their payments have been frozen and their accounts canceled due to their business’s engagement in prohibited activities of some kind.
+After processing one or more transactions, these merchants find that their payments have been frozen and their accounts cancelled due to their business’s engagement in prohibited activities of some kind.
 These cancellations appear to take effect with little or no warning, and merchants report difficulty resolving the unprocessed payments in a satisfactory and efficient manner.

 In the second case, merchants express confusion over their payments being held in a reserve account.
 This is a common fraud prevention practice that we don’t tend to penalize processors for, but it seems that Stripe does not effectively communicate its reserve policies to merchants or warn them when a reserve amount might be withheld.
 Merchants should be aware that Stripe reserves the right to “change the Payout Schedule or suspend payouts to your Bank Account should we determine it is necessary due to pending disputes, excessive or anticipated excessive Chargebacks or refunds, or other suspicious activity associated with your use of the Service or if required by law or court order,” according to its terms of service.